XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Without this amendment, the owner reserve for a SignerList ranges from 15 to 50 XRP, depending on the number of signers in the list.

 With this amendment enabled, the owner reserve for a new SignerList is 5 XRP, regardless of the number of signers.
 The reserve requirement for previously-created SignerList objects remains unchanged.
 To reduce the reserve requirement of SignerList objects created before this amendment was enabled, use a [SignerListSet transaction](signerlistset.html) to replace the SignerList after this amendment has been enabled.
-(The replacement can be identical to the previous version.)
+(The replacement can be the same as the previous version.)

 ## NegativeUNL